hres/cfg-task-service/README.md

 * MongoDB 3.4.2 LTS
 * JAX-RS REST Service with Jersey and Jackson consuming and producing XML and JSON.

+These need be setup for development.
+For runtime, see below.

 <!-- ## How to Set up Eclipse Plugins -->

 <!-- * Install GEF [http://download.eclipse.org/tools/gef/updates/releases/](http://download.eclipse.org/tools/gef/updates/releases/) -->